 Basically, if you’re coming from Reason 10 or earlier, Reason 12 provides a lot of value and is definitely worth the upgrade.
 You’ll get the new effects from Reason 11 as well as the myriad small workflow improvements, on top of everything with Reason 12.

 If you’re coming from Reason 11, it’s still worth it to upgrade, although it is a much closer call.
 The way I look at it, buying a comparable sampler to Mimic, like Serato Sample would cost $100, so you’re getting an updated Combinator, faster browsing, and HD for another $30.
+Update March 2022: Now that Reason 12 costs $219 to upgrade, I'm do not think it is worth it to upgrade from Reason 11.

 Now arguably HD should have been in Reason for a long time, but it is what it is.
 Reason is undoubtedly better in HD, and it is absolutely worth paying $30 for.